MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/manage/policies/Merge-AppLocker-Policies-Manually.md

 |DLL rules|Dll|
 |Packaged apps and packaged app installers|Appx|

 Rule enforcement is specified with the **EnforcementMode** element.
-The three enforcement modes in the XML correspond to the three enforcement modes in the AppLocker snap-in, as shown in the following table.
+The three enforcement modes in the XML correspond to the three enforcement modes in the applocker snap-in, as shown in the following table.

 |XML enforcement mode|Enforcement mode in Group Policy|
 |------------|------------------|